joemoose/dungeoneers.d20/docs/appendix-g.md

-# Appendix G: Sword & Sorcery Rules
+# Appendix G: Sword & Sorcery

 The following rules provide a grittier campaign geared more toward violent action and dark powers.